SiliconLabsSoftware/docs-matter/sld406-matter-light-switch-example/01-wifi-light-switch-example.md

     Refer [SiWx917 SoC](https://www.silabs.com/development-tools/wireless/wi-fi/siwx917-pro-kit?tab=techdocs) for more details.

 ### Software Requirements
 - In order to Run Light and Switch Example on SiWx917 SOC, softwares to be installed on System.
-Refer to[Software Requirements](/matter/<dospace-docleaf-version>/matter-prerequisites/software-requirements)
+Refer to, [Software Requirements](/matter/<dospace-docleaf-version>/matter-prerequisites/software-requirements)

-- **Note**: Light and Switch application is not supported for NCP devices
+- **Note**: Switch application is not supported for NCP devices

 1. In Simplicity Studio 5, create the Light MAD: